Information relating to Coronavirus

 Mischief Theatre are offering a movie night in, offering you a brilliantly funny stage show from the comfort of your own sofa.
 From the creators of The Goes Wrong Show, the original Mischief team will not be deterred by Covid-restrictions and are taking to the stage to bring you an improvised movie, live streamed right into your home!
 Tickets are £10 and can be purchased from the Mischief Comedy website.

 National Theatre at Home is back with an all-new format!
 They are now offering a paid for streaming service of unforgettable British Theatre, available to watch any time, anywhere.
 You can choose whether to subscribe to the service or pay for a single play.
 Find out more at the National Theatre at Home website.

 Our friends, the Babbling Vagabonds, have made their popular summer production, Here Be Dragons! available as an audio show alongside a Monster Menders Journal (an activity booklet for kids that links to the story).
 Coming in January, you'll be able to go dragon hunting yourself with the help of the Babbling Vagabonds wonderful performance.
-You will be able to find it on their website.
+You will be able to find it on the Babbling Vagabond website.

 24 June 2020